miloszkadziela/simple-sql-parser/README.md

 - DROP
 - WHERE
 - LIMIT

-A mock database 'Players.csv' is included
+A mock database `Players.csv` is included

 ## Prerequisites:
+- Java (preferably version 9)
-- Java
+- Java SDK

 ## How to set up:
-Run using IntelliJ or:
+Run using IntelliJ
-1. Open terminal
-2. Execute 'javac -cp /home/auser/Documents/src/opencsv-3.9.jar *.java'
-3. Execute 'java -cp .:/home/user/Documents/src/opencsv-3.9.jar Main'

 ## Future improvements:
 - Add more queries
+- Make queries case insensitive